 Investing.com

-The mobile version of the calendar is ridden with ads but is built to be rather convenient.
+The mobile version of the calendar is riddled with ads but is built to be rather convenient.
 Unfortunately, browsing through the past weeks is not possible.
 Revisions are marked, and pre-revision values are available in the history tab after clicking on a report.

 The app for mobile devices offers only one improvement over the browser-based calendar — a search feature that lets you find any particular economic indicator and see its release history.
 However, the app lacks the event category filter.